 Fourth, the need for the variance does not arise from actions of the Applicant.
-As noted previously, Applicant's need for a variance stems from the particular physical characteristics of her Property, and their particular development plan is oriented around existing structures that the Applicant did not herself place, but which she reasonably intends to make full use of.
+As noted previously, Applicant's need for a variance stem from the particular physical characteristics of the Property.

 Fifth, the variance will neither detrimentally affect the public welfare, injure other properties or improvements, nor change the character of the district.
-The neighboring property owners were notified of the variance request and given an opportunity to speak on the matter; none have availed themselves of this opportunity.
+The neighboring property owners were notified of the variance request and given an opportunity to speak on the matter; all who did spoke in favor of the proposal.
 Further, the Critical Area Commission, given an opportunity to comment upon the project, did not voice any objection or opposition to the requested variance.